-Professional tax being levied by State Government, is different in different states.
-Every state has its own laws and regulation to govern professional tax of that particular state.
+Professional tax being levied by the State Government, is different in different states.
+Every state has its own laws and regulations to govern professional tax of that particular state.
 However, all the states do follow slab system based on the income to levy professional tax.

 Few illustrative slabs in the country

 Professional tax rate slabs in Karnataka

 |Monthly salary/wage upto Rs 15,000||NIL|

 |Monthly salary/wage > Rs 15,000||Rs 200 per month|

 |Monthly salary/wage between Rs 15,001 – Rs 20,000||Rs 150 per month|

 |Monthly salary/wage > Rs 20,000||Rs 200 per month|